Paul Blangé (1900 to 1977) was the Executive Chef at Brennan’s Restaurant in New Orleans, Louisiana.

 He created Bananas Foster, Eggs Hussarde and Chicken Pontalba at Brennan’s, and was a regular for years on the Midday programme on WDSU TV.

 His name became synonymous with good food and fine dining in New Orleans; he was often called upon to appear at events as an ambassador for the town.
+Events such as at the National Federation of Press Women, New Orleans, August 1970.

 Originally from the Netherlands, Blangé’s full Dutch name was Paulus Lodivicus Blangé.